quantumcore/maalik/README.md

 ## Features
 ---
- **Dynamic Payload System** (DPS).
+##### Dynamic Payload System (DPS).
 Executes 'Payloads' in Memory using Reflective DLL Injection.
- **CMD Post Exploitation Commands** (CMD).
+##### CMD Post Exploitation Commands (CMD)
 These are cmd commands that are useful in a post exploit situation.
-Not added in Feature list, Because they are commands executed via Reverse shell.
+Not added in Feature list.

 - Stealth.
 - Execute / list / delete files.
 - Browse around the System.